 The virus also causes a marked decrease in white blood cells, leaving affected cats susceptible to a secondary bacterial infection.
 Dehydration and secondary bacterial infections are often life-threatening in these instances.

-When pregnant cats are infected in early to mid-pregnancy, their kittens are usually stillborn.
-When infection occurs late in pregnancy, the kittens may survive but the virus may affect their brain development, causing the kittens to be born with a condition called cerebellar ataxia which damages the part of the brain that affects their motor control.
+When pregnant cats are infected, their kittens may be stillborn or suffer other developmental abnormalities.
+Some kittens infected in the later stage of pregnancy or neonatal phase can survive but the virus may affect their brain development, causing the kittens to be born with a condition called cerebellar hypoplasia which damages the part of the brain that affects their motor control.

 The diagnosis of panleukopenia is often based on history, symptoms, and physical exam.
 A blood count may reveal a decrease in all types of white blood cells (which is actually the definition of "panleukopenia").

 There is no cure for the panleukopenia, so treatment is aimed at managing the symptoms while the cat's immune system fights the virus.
 Hospitalization is usually required, and intravenous fluids are usually necessary to stave off dehydration.
-This can be costly, so be sure you're prepared to pay for several weeks of treatment, and that your cat has a good chance of survival.
+This can be costly and prognosis should be discussed with the vet as often it is poor.

 Antibiotics will not affect the virus, but your veterinarian may prescribe them to prevent or fight secondary bacterial infections, and medication to reduce vomiting may also be used.
 In severe cases, blood transfusions may be necessary.